ker0olos/mori-spec/README.md

 `mori:scale` | controls the sensitivity of the effects compered to the size of the element | `1` | Any number `mori:xpivot`, `mori:ypivot` | indicate that a rotation can happen to the element and allow you to offset it's center | `0.015`, `0.03` | Any number

 > Attributes on keyframes are ignored and don't transition over.
-That includes svg attribute like `style`, `fill`, etc...
+That includes svg attributes like `style`, `fill`, etc...
 This is the intended behaviour.